 1. Buying, Selling, or Disposing of Assets

-When acquiring or selling assets, understanding the FMV ensures that businesses make informed decisions and avoid overpaying or underselling.
+Understanding the FMV ensures that businesses make informed decisions and avoid overpaying or underselling when acquiring or selling assets.
 Whether it’s real estate, vehicles, or machinery, knowing the fair market value allows for negotiations that reflect the asset’s true worth in a competitive market.

 2. Business Valuation